fountainer/OpenFiles-old/README.md

 in the quick panel.
 Select a file and open it or select and display a subdirectory.

 Press `ctrl + alt + b` to display the bookmarks which can be specified in the settings.
+Support paths relative to the sublime package path.

 ### ToDO